 Accessibility-adapted document templates are not the same as accessibility-assured documents.

 Remember that even if you use accessible document templates, this does not automatically mean that your document will be accessible.
 It will still be possible to make errors, for example forgetting to create alternative texts for images or creating the wrong heading structure.
 Ensure therefore that you always conduct an accessibility check of your document before publishing it on a website.
 Word documents can be checked using the in-built accessibility function.
-You can check PDF files in Adobe Acrobat, where you must conduct both an automatic and a manual accessibility check.
+PDF files are best checked in Adobe Acrobat Pro, where you must conduct both an automatic and a manual accessibility check.

 Help with accessible documents